 We hold information briefing meetings at the start of each year where the details of curriculum topics, trips, timetables etc. for that year group will be shared and explained, including expectations for home learning.

 There are a variety of different workshops held in several year groups to ensure parents are able to support learning at home with the most up to date and effective methods and techniques, for example, phonics, reading, timestables.

-We hold parent consultation evenings during the Autumn and Spring Terms, for individual discussion about progress with the class teacher.
+We hold Pupil Progress meetings during the Autumn and Spring Terms for individual discussion about progress with the class teacher.

 Once a term parents have the opportunity to visit the classroom where they have the chance to view their child's work and find out about their learning in the classroom.

 During the Summer Term parents receive a written record of their child’s overall progress and they then have the option of a further meeting with the class teacher.

 We welcome parents to help out in school in a variety of ways, including: